 It is indeed on this kind of measure that the provisional Flemish climate plan rested.
 This has already proven in itself to be insufficient in terms of meeting EU objectives for 2030.
-Zuhal Demir must give his final version of a regional climate plan proposal by the end of October.
+Zuhal Demir must give her final version of a regional climate plan proposal by the end of October.

 The only short-term solution for Flanders will be to buy CO2 “credits” from the leaders in terms of emission reductions, who already look like exceeding their targets.
 This will likely be the case with Wallonia, over whom Flanders has priority for the purchase of credits.
 A rough estimate made by the Bourgeois government is reliant on a bill of some 40 million euro for Flanders to make up for its 2020 delay using such credits.